Oleg A. Mukhanov

-Oleg A. Mukhanov (born 1 December 1959 or 8 December 1959) is a Russian electrical engineer.
+Oleg A. Mukhanov is a Russian electrical engineer.
 He is an IEEE fellow who has focused on superconductivity.
 He is the co-inventor of SFQ digital technology.
-He authored and co-authored over 200 scientific papers and holds 24 patents.
-He is American and resides in the United States.
+He resides in the United States.

-Early life
+Early life and education

 Mukhanov earned his bachelor’s degree at the National Research Nuclear University/Moscow Engineering Physics Institute, and his M.S. in electrical engineering with honors there in 1983.
 He earned his Ph.D. in physics from Moscow State University in 1988.